 Roof Replacement Cost in Louisiana (2025): Prices by Size, Material & City

 Planning a new roof in Louisiana?
-This long-form guide covers real-world 2025 price ranges, how much you can expect per square foot, the biggest cost drivers (pitch, layers, vents, decking), and ways to save without cutting corners.
-We also include snapshots for Baton Rouge, New Orleans/Jefferson, and Slidell, plus guidance on FORTIFIED® upgrades and grants.
+This long-form guide covers real-world 2025 price ranges, what you can expect per square and per square foot, the biggest cost drivers (pitch, layers, vents, decking), and proven ways to save without cutting corners.
+You’ll also find snapshots for Baton Rouge, New Orleans/Jefferson, and Slidell, plus guidance on FORTIFIED™-ready upgrades, LFHP grant considerations, and an interactive estimator.
 If you want a quick primer first, skim our roof cost overview for Louisiana and our Louisiana Fortify Homes grant guide.

 Average Roof Replacement Cost in Louisiana (2025)

-For a typical single-family home in Louisiana (architectural asphalt shingle), most 2025 projects fall in a broad range based on size and complexity.
-Smaller one-story homes with simple gables price at the lower end; larger two-story homes with multiple valleys, dormers, and accessories trend higher.
-If you’re exploring metal or tile, expect a higher materials-and-labor curve.
+For a typical single-family home with architectural asphalt shingles, most 2025 projects fall in a broad range driven by roof size and complexity.
+One-story homes with simple gables price at the lower end; larger two-story homes with multiple valleys, dormers, and accessories trend higher.
+Considering metal or tile?
+Expect a higher materials-and-labor curve.

-Quick take: Architectural shingle reroofs commonly land in the mid five figures for large footprints and complex roofs; compact ranches with straightforward geometry often quote lower, especially when decking is sound and only one layer is torn off.
-To sense-check your home, move to the size and material sections below.
+Quick take: Architectural shingle reroofs commonly land in the mid five figures for larger footprints and complex geometry; compact ranches with sound decking and a single tear-off often quote noticeably lower.
+To sense-check your home, jump to size and material sections below.

 Cost by Roof Size (1,000–3,000 sq ft)

-Price scales with roof area and complexity.
-The table below assumes a standard architectural shingle assembly with tear-off, basic flashings, and code-compliant underlayment.
-Final numbers vary with pitch, stories, and site access.
+Table assumes a standard architectural shingle assembly with tear-off, code-compliant underlayment, and basic flashings.
+Final numbers vary with pitch, stories, penetrations, and site access.

-Don’t see your size here?
-We’ll map the roof with photos and measurement software, then show a Good/Better/Best set of options.
-For project photos that match these sizes, browse the Project Gallery.
+Don’t see your size?
+We’ll map the roof with photos and measurement software, then build Good/Better/Best options.
+For similar projects, browse our Project Gallery.

 Cost by Material (Shingle, Metal, Tile, Flat)

 Material is a major driver.
 Architectural shingles remain the value leader for most neighborhoods.
-Standing seam metal raises both material and specialized-labor costs but extends life and wind performance.
-Tile and slate sit at the premium end and often require structural checks.
+Standing seam metal raises both materials and specialized labor but boosts service life and wind performance.
+Tile/slate sit at the premium end and may require structural checks.
 Flat roofs (TPO) are common on additions and porches and price differently.

-- Architectural asphalt shingle — the most common, broad color options, balanced cost/performance.
+- Architectural asphalt shingle — broad colors; balanced cost/performance.

-- Metal (standing seam) — higher upfront; long service life; excellent wind resistance.
+- Metal (standing seam) — higher upfront; long life; excellent wind.

-- Flat/TPO — typical for low-slope sections; focus on seams and terminations.
+- Flat/TPO — typical for low-slope sections; detail terminations well.

-- Tile/Slate — premium look and longevity; heavier; requires expertise and structural considerations.
+- Tile/Slate — premium look and longevity; heavier framing needs.

 Typical 2025 Price Ranges — Per Square & Per Sq Ft

-Use this table to compare materials on the same basis.
-Ranges reflect full assemblies (tear-off, code-compliant underlayments, standard flashings).
-Your final quote may vary with pitch, complexity, city labor, and options.
+Ranges reflect full assemblies (tear-off, code underlayments, standard flashings).
+Your quote will adjust for pitch, complexity, and city labor.

 Labor vs. Materials & Tear-Off/Disposal

-Labor often represents the largest share of a roof quote in Louisiana because geometry, pitch, and working height affect crew speed and safety.
-Tear-off and disposal add costs when multiple layers are present or when old underlayment has failed and adhered to decking.
-Planning the sequence keeps surprises (and change orders) to a minimum.
+Labor often represents the largest share of a roof quote in Louisiana.
+Geometry, pitch, working height, and weather windows affect crew speed and safety.
+Tear-off and disposal add costs when multiple layers are present or when old underlayment adheres to decking.
+Planning sequence and staging keeps surprises (and change orders) to a minimum.

 - Labor share — crew hours, safety setup, staging, weather downtime.

-- Tear-off & haul away — number of layers; shingle vs. old shakes/tile; dumpster logistics.
+- Tear-off & haul away — number of layers; disposal logistics.

-- Decking — re-nailing or replacing sections; expected on older homes or after storms.
+- Decking — re-nailing or replacing sections on older homes or after storms.

 - Flashings & penetrations — chimneys, skylights, pipe boots, wall steps.